-- Each publisher selected during district committee review must provide one complete sample set for each school.
+- Each publisher selected during district committee review must provide digital access to content and, at their discretion, may send one complete sample set to each school.
 This sample may be electronic.
-The set must include all print materials and technology components being submitted to the state as part of the adoption.
+The set should must-include all print materials and technology components being submitted to the state as part of the adoption.
 Do not send sample TE's; include all TE's that are part of a grade level set.
 The school will determine where to place the samples for teacher review. - 2.
 A master list of materials for each program must be sent to Instructional Resources and each school to use as a checklist to guarantee each school is reviewing a complete set of identical materials. - 3.
 The following are policies regarding communication with publishers: - a.
 Individual teacher samples are not to be delivered to any Clay County school.
 Teachers may not accept sample copies at home. - b.
 Publisher representatives will not be permitted to discuss their programs with teachers or administrators at the school. - c.
 Publishers' materials will not be displayed at school or district meetings unless approved through the Supervisor of Instructional Resources. - d.
 Publishers may not mail out or distribute promotional flyers during the adoption process. - 4.
 Selected publishers must submit a sealed proposal to the Supervisor of Instructional Resources.
 The proposal must include: - a.
 A philosophy statement about the program; - b.
 Recent research on which the program is based; - c.
-Summer workshops available for teachers, administrators, parents, and school board members: - d.
+Summer workshops available for teachers, administrators, parents, and school board members; - d.
 Consultants who will be available, especially during the first year, and continuing throughout the adoption period; - e.
 Additional workshops that will be available and consistent with current standards; - f.
 Consultant information including name, address, phone, email address, and credentials; - g.
 Copyright statement that, if adopted, materials may be made available by the district via a learning management system; - h.
 A list of any additional fees that will be charged during the adoption period.
 This includes any fees for consulting, professional development, replacement items, online access, or shipping if the materials are not shipped through a state depository. - i.
 Toll-free Hotline for information; - j.
 A listing of districts/schools using the program, including contacts with name, address, email address and phone number, if requested; - k.
-URL and login information for web-based products; - I. A listing of titles and specifications for any technology components included with the adoption: - m.
-Correlations to current state standards; - n.
-Correlations to District Curriculum Guides, if requested. - o.
+URL and login information for web-based products; - I. A commitment to work with a third party rostering system, at the district's request. - m.
+A listing of titles and specifications for any technology components included with the adoption; - n.
+Correlations to current state standards; - o.
+Correlations to District Curriculum Guides, if requested. - p.
 Signature of the regional manager and/or one vice president of the publishing company.